Valensas/veacon.com/_posts/2015-02-09-BLE-Presentation.md

 layout: post
 title: Recap & Presentations
 ---
 Thank you all who've joined us at the Bluetooth Smart and iBeacon Meetup last week.
-The event was a huge success with your attendance, support and mind opening questions.
-We've already received great feedback and suggestions for our next meetup.
-Please follow us for updates.
-Also do find below both presentations as promised.
-Feel free to download and reuse them (non-commerical only please).
+Attendance was sensational!
+With over 100 participants, double the number we initially expected for our first meetup, the event was a huge success.
+Thank you for your support and mind opening questions.
+Your highly motivated presence inspired us into building better products.
+We will continue to inform you about updates and enhacements.

-Thanks again everyone and we hope to see you again soon,
+Also, please find below both presentations as promised and feel free to download and reuse them (non-commerical please).

-Team Veacon
+Thanks again everyone and we hope to see you again soon.

 **PRESENTATIONS**